 In two days you will have plenty of time to visit the Florence Duomo and climb up to the top of the cupola from where you will have a perfect view over Florence, Palazzo Vecchio, Ufizzi Art Gallery, Michelangelo’s David in the Accademia Gallery, eat a bistecca alla Fiorentina, and go wine tasting since you are in Tuscany.

 And that’s it, one perfect 7 days in Italy itinerary that will take you through some of the most iconic places in the country of love, gelato, and wine.

 Where to stay in Florence?

 Romantic Florence is one destination not to miss.
-Nowhere have I seen so many accommodations rated as superb and I honestly think it has something to do with the city itself.
+If you’re wondering where to stay in Florence, rest assured nowhere have I seen so many accommodations rated as superb and I honestly think it has something to do with the city itself.

 Thus, no matter if you will choose a budget stay or a luxurious one, Florence won’t disappoint because it is enough just to step outside and you’ll feel that vibe.

 But here are a few options for some hotels in Florence: